-A Review of the 19 Best Cash Back Apps and Sites for 2022
+A Review of the 12 Best Cash Back Apps and Tools for 2026

-The 19 Best Cashback and Rewards Apps for 2022
+The 12 Best Cashback and Rewards Tools for 2026

 These days, if you’re shopping online, chances are you could be saving more money.
-In addition to coupon codes you may have missed and price trackers that can help you time your purchase just right, there are also dozens of cashback tools that will reward you just for shopping through their link or app.
+In addition to coupon codes and price trackers that can help you time your purchase at just the right time, there are also dozens of cashback tools that will reward you just for shopping through their link or app.
 The only problem is, with so many cashback and rewards apps to choose from, how do you know what each one has to offer?

 Don’t worry — I’m here to help.
 As a big fan of cashback myself, I’ve had some experience with many of the top tools available.
 Moreover, with new options popping up all the time, I took the liberty of compiling some other apps that I haven’t yet had the chance to earn with.

-With that, let’s take a look at the top cashback and rewards apps for 2022 — across multiple categories — as well as a few tips for getting the most from these tools.
+With that, let’s take a look at the top cashback, rewards apps, and even cashback debit cards for 2026, as well as a few tips for getting the most from these tools.

 My Personal Favorites